Westcoast Wills and Probate LawyerVancouver | North Vancouver | Burnaby | Squamish

 - More expensive than a will to set up (although the savings of probate fees more than justify this expense in the long-run)

-If you are unsure if setting up this type of trust is right for you, the experienced wills and trust lawyers at Westcoast Wills & Estates can answer all of your questions and provide you with advice to help you decide.
+If you are unsure if setting up this type of trust is right for you, the experienced trust lawyers at Westcoast Wills & Estates can answer all of your questions.
+We routinely provide clients with the advice needed to decide.
 These trusts are usually complimented by basic Wills, Powers of Attorney and Representation Agreements